Threat of referendum ‘sword’ keeps politicians in check

-It’s the people who have the final say in Swiss politics, be it for constitutional amendments and for new laws.
+It’s the people who have the final say in Swiss politics, be it for constitutional amendments or for new laws.
 This veto is a crucial pillar of Switzerland’s Swiss political system.

 This “pledge” in the hands of voters may be tedious for politicians and make the legislative process more complex.
 But as a permanent threat, it provides sustainable and broad-based solutions.